Surbhi1511-yadav/Mongodb/README.md

 * Cloud Computing : Applications are beoming distrubted and many moving towards cloud computing.

 ** Note : --> NoSQL is designed to overcome the problem faced in Relational Database and to also overcome Performance, Scalability, Data Modelling and Distrubtion limitations. **

+### Structured Data ###
+* Usually text files
+* With defined column tiles and Data in rows.
+* These Data can be visualized in the form of charts.
+* Can be processed using data mining tools.